fabian7593/Tenshi/README.md

 - **Admin**: Has full access to all user-related functions: CREATE, UPDATE, DELETE, GET_ALL, GET_BY_ID.
 - **Non-admin roles**:
   - Cannot create new users.
-  - Can only edit or retrieve their own data if the controller uses `isValidateWhereByUserId()`, which enforces a match between the authenticated user's ID and the ID in the URL.
   - Cannot access `GET_ALL` or `DELETE` unless explicitly permitted.

 > Note: Role logic is defined in `roles.json`.
 If a role lacks `"CREATE"` under the `USER` module, `/user/add` will be forbidden even if the token is valid.